rmngp/apidocs/source/index.md

 # Introduction

 Welcome to the RMN-GP API documentation!
-You will soon be able to use our API to access RMN-GP API endpoints, and retrieve information in the JSON format on various artworks, artists, and related pictures in our database.
+You will soon be able to use our API to access RMN-GP API endpoints, and retrieve information in the JSON format on various artworks, artists and related pictures in our database.

 This documentation should help you discover our API, and includes some